 3DS2 - The new approach to authentication

-3DS can be a valuable tool to help customers authenticate higher risk transactions and benefit from liability shift.
-But if not used selectively, it can increase friction for your good customers.
+3DS allows customers to authenticate high risk transactions with confidence, with the added benefit of liability shift.
+But if not used selectively, 3DS authentication will increase friction for all of your customers.
 The experience on mobile devices is also sub-par, leading to a lack of adoption through this channel.
 To address these points the industry is introducing 3DS2, a new approach that puts shoppers at the center of the authentication process and aligns with the latest technologies that shoppers use.

 What is 3DS?

 Introduced in 1999, 3DS was introduced to reduce fraud for online transactions.
 It works by allowing the cardholder’s bank to prove that the shopper attempting a purchase is the legitimate user of the credit or debit card.

 The primary benefit of 3DS is the additional layer of security that reduces the chance of chargebacks.
 Usually if a chargeback does occur the liability will be shifted to the cardholder’s bank where a successful authentication has occurred.

 When 3DS1 was first introduced technologies that are commonplace today hadn’t been invented (the first iPhone wasn’t released for another 4 years).
 Whilst 3DS1 has been a powerful and widely adopted anti-fraud solution, shoppers are still put off by browser-based challenges.